textileio/go-buckets/README.md

 ## Background

+Buckets function a bit like S3 buckets.
+They're a virtual filesystem where you can push, pull, list, and cat files.
+You can share them via web links or render the whole thing as a website or web app.
+They also function a bit like a Git repository.
+The point of entry is from a folder on your local machine that is synced to a _remote_.

-Buckets provide a dynamic wrapper around [UnixFS]([UnixFS](https://github.com/ipfs/go-unixfs)) directories with auto-updating IPNS, static website rendering, access control, and encryption.
+At a lower level, buckets provide a dynamic wrapper around [UnixFS]([UnixFS](https://github.com/ipfs/go-unixfs)) directories with auto-updating IPNS, static website rendering, access control, and encryption.
+Since buckets are just ThreadDB collection _instances_ (see [go-threads](https://github.com/textileio/go-threads)), they automatically leverage the distributed nature of ThreadDB by allowing multiple identities to write to the same bucket hosted by different Libp2p hosts.

 ## Install